Ethernalis Systems Reference

 Stun

-Some attacks, spells, and traps apply a stun counter to their target.
-An NPC with a stun counter greater than zero skips its combat stage entirely and has its movement restricted for as long as the counter persists.
-The counter decrements by one each turn.
-A creature that would otherwise be dangerous becomes manageable while stunned — but the window is finite, and the counter decrementing is automatic.
+Some attacks, spells, and traps stun their target.
+A stunned NPC skips its combat stage entirely and has its movement restricted for as long as the stun lasts, then recovers automatically.
+A creature that would otherwise be dangerous becomes manageable while stunned, but the window is finite.
 A stunned enemy is a timed opportunity, not a permanent solution.

 Spawn Intervals

 Not all enemies are placed at dungeon generation time.
-Some location cards are local clocks — spawner cards that wait through a fixed interval of world turns and then produce a new enemy in an adjacent room slot if one is available.
-A room without space suppresses the spawner until a slot opens.
-This means areas left unattended can grow more dangerous over time, and revisiting a cleared room does not guarantee it has stayed cleared.
+Some location cards are local clocks: they wait through a fixed interval of world turns, then produce a new enemy nearby if there is space for it.
+Areas left unattended can grow more dangerous over time, and revisiting a cleared room does not guarantee it has stayed cleared.

 IV